Bahlor/jQuery-Pixel-Related-Object-Selection/README.md

 **Argument:**		maxsubs
 **Default:**		5
 **Data-Attribute:**	data-maxsubs
-**Description:**	This option prevents endless loops, defines how deep the script checks for sublayers
+**Description:**	This option prevents endless loops, it defines how deep the script checks for sublayers

 **Argument:**		out
 **Default:**		null
 **Data-Attribute:**	-
 **Description:**	This is the callback for the mouseout event.
-Callback has 3 callback variables <i>function(event,element,hits)</i>.
-Event is the mouseout event, element is the mouseout element as jquery object and hits indicated whether or not a pixel was hit.
+The callback has 3 callback variables <i>function(event,element,hits)</i>. *Event* is the mouseout event, *element* is the mouseout element as a jquery object, and *hits* indicates whether or not a pixel was hit.

 **Argument:**		over
 **Default:**		null
 **Data-Attribute:**	-
 **Description:**	This is the callback for the mouseover event.
-Callback has 3 callback variables <i>function(event,element,hits)</i>.
-Event is the mouseover event, element is the mouseover element as jquery object and hits indicated whether or not a pixel was hit.
+The callback has 3 callback variables <i>function(event,element,hits)</i>. *Event* is the mouseover event, *element* is the mouseover element as a jquery object, and *hits* indicates whether or not a pixel was hit.

 **Argument:**		precalc
 **Default:**		true
 **Data-Attribute:**	data-precalc
 **Description:**	If enabled the pixelmap will be generated before initialization.
-This will boost performance with many objects, but will take a few ms for to calculate.
+This will boost performance with many objects, but will take a few ms to calculate.
 If deactivated, the script will check each pixel at runtime.

 **Argument:**		ready
 **Default:**		null
 **Data-Attribute:**	-
 **Description:**	This is the callback for the onready event of the object.
-Callback has 1 callback variable <i>function(element)</i>.
-Element is a jquery object of the parsed html element.
+The callback has 1 callback variable <i>function(element)</i>. *Element* is a jquery object of the parsed html element.

 **Argument:**		sublayers
 **Default:**		false
 **Data-Attribute:**	data-sublayers
-**Description:**	If enabled the script will check if a object is behind a transparent area and trigger the object, if it exists
+**Description:**	If enabled the script will check if a object is behind a transparent area and trigger the object, if it exists.

 **Argument:**		tolerance
 **Default:**		40